sanderselfors/fed2-js2-course-assignement-oslo-react-vite-zeus/README.md

 ### Home page - Ali

+I took the task of fetching posts and populate the so called home page, which includes a section of users profile, a section for writing posts and a section that gets all the posts with possibility to search.
+Here i will explain my challenges, short comings, issues and my possible solutions.

+##### Creating posts:
+The actual code for writing posts was not that challenging, it has a field for title, body and media.
+Although I understand a string of URL is expected by the endpoint and the media input will give it an actual file.
+This might be because a file is size consuming.
+An issue which I have discovered and is fairly obvious; when a post is submitted, it will not update the populated data shown under and one have refresh the website in order to see their post.
+This could be fixed by simply adding location.reload() after endpoint gives a successful feedback.

+##### Editing posts:
+My most challenging and time consuming contribution.
+Editing post was trickier than I thought.
+I needed input fields hidden when post is in normal state, and shown when "Edit" was pressed.
+That was easy enough.
+The tricky part was to send the ID of the post to be used in the function responsible to update post.
+Eventually I learned how to use Proptypes which was already provided by Monde, and luckily made progress.
+A presisting issue is one already mentioned above, post will not show the updated data immidiatly, the page need to be refreshed for the new data to show.
+After the status returns 200, the  page should reloade.
+This of course can be done with deleting posts aswell.
+If I had more time, I wanted the current posts title and body value to be already set inside the update fields, so user can actually see the current copy they are editing.
+If that made sense.

+##### Search field and filter:
+Idealy, we wanted to have the searchfield in the nav bar, but due to lack opf time we settled for having a search field in the main body.
+I could easily improve this by adding more conditions for my filter such as body.

+##### Details page:
+Making the the details page was fairly easy, yet I found the consept to be unnecessary for the API that we are using.
+You can already view everything the endpoint has to offer with exception to tags.
+And if you wanted to you could make a comment section drop below the post aswell.
+In any case I have a working code that fetches the details in its own page with respect to posts ID.

 ### Profile page – Espen Henriksen Snerten

 First off, I completely misunderstood the assignment, evidently I did not read the CA thoroughly enough, I spent most of my time on this project trying to get a profile list to work, I was also unfortunately without an internet connection for a day and a half, so really the creds go to Sander and Ali on this one.